Handshake - A request send to a destination to access it

 The first 3 octets of MAC dress tell you about the vendor/company

-To know how IP adress and MAC adress play a role in networking see OSI Canvas
+To know how IP address and MAC address play a role in networking see OSI Canvas

 TCP